The next day Rei took me shopping.

 I was beginning to understand how Kiko must have felt.
 I thought it was silly to think someone placing their hand on my face would make anyone flip out this much but I obviously wasn’t considering how that looked to her, plus I was half naked.
 Then I imagined seeing a man kiss her… No. I didn’t even want to think about it… why?
 Was I jealous?

 I changed the subject.
 “I bought something for you.”

 Tammy looked up from her work as I took out the present I bought for her at the store and handed it to her.

 If she ever showed emotion it was in the slightest so I was pleased when she reacted to what I gave her.

-“It reminded me of you so I decided to get it for you.”
+“It reminded me of you, so I had to get it.”
 I said happily.

 She must’ve known what it was because she was able to open it, which I didn’t know it could do.

 Curiosity got the best of me, “You know what it is?”

 She examined it more before a woman’s voice came from it, “Catalogued entry number 56,378.
 No reaction.
 End entry.”

 There was no hologram.
 It was just a voice coming from the small gadget.